 Lastly, when it comes to ultimate apple food, anyone who has been to LEGOLAND should know about the Apple Fries.
 Around My Table figured out the perfect copy-cat recipe for this decadent dessert.
 They may not be easy (I’m never good with a fryer), and probably not healthy, but they are deeeeeelicious.

-Often after a day of picking, I put our apple produce in a bowl and use them as a center piece on the table.
-Since apples don’t need to be refrigerated, they become not just decor, but a reminder of a healthy snack when walking by.
+I love putting our apple produce in a bowl and using them as a centerpiece on the table.
+Since apples don’t need to be refrigerated, the bowl is a reminder to enjoy a healthy snack when walking by.
 Design Mom shared her adaptation of the DIY apple votive, a perfect compliment for fall decor.
 Hosting a party?
 Try Apple Anchors (or tablecloth weights) courtesy of Oregon Live.
 Get the apple printing material out again, The Artful Parent shares different ways to make a garland or apple bunting with burlap or pages of an old book to string around the house.

 The Big Apple